YOU pick the voice of WOOL!

 If so, dive in and give me your feedback.

-42 comments on “YOU pick the voice of WOOL!
+42 responses to “YOU pick the voice of WOOL!”

 This is the first one that stuck out to me as sounding right.
 I tried to imagine who could deliver the first line of WOOL and do it the justice it deserves :)